Translations

 And the eyes in his head

 It’s time to get serious, folks!
-(I have a serious side; my right side; no, my left side!)
-On this Veterans Day, my plan to go to the homeplace was forestalled, by the need to see my chiropractor earlier today.
+(I have a serious side.
+It's my right side.
+No, it's my left side!)
+On this Veterans Day, my plan, to go to the homeplace, was forestalled, by the need to see my chiropractor, earlier today.
 (You don’t want to know the details.
 Trust me.
 The right rib is back in place!)

-The acquisition of bionic body parts has deepened my thoughts of everlastingness.
-I had thought that my thoughts on everlastingness were deep.
-My thoughts were deep, but they were not as deep as they are now.
-(Did a little deeper in the well, boys!)
+The acquisition of bionic joints has deepened my thoughts, on everlastingness.
+Before, I had assumed that my thoughts were deep.
+They were, but not as deep as now.
+(Dig a little deeper in the well, boys!)

-The catalyst to this writing is twofold.
-First, on work-a-day Wednesday of last week, a colleague -- who was present by phone, in the usual Wednesday-meeting-timewaste -- asked, “How is everyone?”
+The catalyst, behind this article, is twofold.
+First, on a work day, last Wednesday, a colleague -- working from home and on speaker phone, during the usual Wednesday meeting that wastes our time -- asked, “How is everyone?”
 My reply was, “I am surviving.”
-(My meaning was that I am enduring a work-a-day, with bionic body parts, again, as usual.)
+My meaning was that I am enduring a work week, with my three stiff and sore bionic joints, again, as usual.
 Her response was, “it’s better than being six feet under.”
-The others present physically laughed and agreed.
+The others -- present physically, in the meeting, as I was -- laughed and agreed.
 I shook my head in silence.
-My thought was: “take me home, Lord!
-I’d rather have this body six feet under and be, in my soul, with you and many others!"
-I will get this body back, glorified, later!
-Of course, I was talking perfectly loud, while keeping perfectly still, as the “fool” on the hill.
+My thought was, “Take me home, Lord!
+I'm very stiff and sore today!
+I’d rather have this body six feet under and be, in my soul, with many others and You!
+I will get this body back, glorified, later!”
+Of course, I was thinking perfectly loud, while keeping perfectly quiet, as the “fool on the hill.”

-The second catalyst was on 11/9/19, Saturday.
-I was doing the usual haul trash routine.
-(Mrs. Appalachian Irishman, by the way, was in her usual Dollar General, IGA, and go see her father routine.)
-While in my routine, I heard on my new, ‘ol truck’s radio “The Fool on the Hill!”
+The second catalyst was on Saturday, 11/9/2019.
+I was hauling off trash, as usual.
+Mrs. Appalachian Irishman, by the way, was doing her usual Dollar General Store and IGA shopping, followed by her visit, to her father.
+While hauling trash, I heard, on my ol' truck’s radio, the Beatles' song, “The Fool on the Hill.”
 Hey, that was great!
-(These various stations play their usual rotation, but this which-ever-station-it-was landed a good song at the right time!)
+Various stations play their standard song rotations, but the station, to which I'd happened to be listening, played a good song, at the right time!

-During the song, I thought back to work-a-day Wednesday.
-I thought in the everlasting perspective.
+During the song, I thought back to last Wednesday.
+I thought, in the everlasting perspective.
 I pitched the trash and the recycling.
 Then, I mused more to myself, again, as usual.

-Well, at least yesterday, after House Mountain hike #161, on niece-in-law’s birthday, Mrs. Appalachian Irishman and I placed the outdoor thermometer on the front porch.
-I had bought the $5.59-made-in-China thermometer at Ace Hardware, on 4/16/19.
-Hey, it takes me a few months (about seven) to get something done now.
-I’m slowed by my bionic body parts.
+Yesterday was my 161st hike, on House Mountain, on our niece's birthday, as the 11/10/2019 article describes.
+Afterward, Mrs. Appalachian Irishman and I placed the outdoor thermometer, on the front porch.
+I had bought the $5.59, made in China, thermometer, at Ace Hardware, on 4/16/2019.
+It takes me a few months, about seven, in this example, to get something done now.
+I’m slowed, by my three bionic joints.
+Believe it or not, the rigors of hiking actually help those joints.

 So, who is brave enough to comment?